MurderFromMars/HandheldStreamingServiceUtility/README.md

 The Handheld Streaming Service Utility provides a simple interface for turning streaming platforms into Steam launchable web apps.
 It reads from the `data/links.index` file, presents the available services, and automatically registers your selections as non Steam shortcuts inside Steam.

-Any Linux distribution that supports the “add to Steam” mechanism can run the tool.
-Handheld focused systems such as SteamOS, Bazzite, CachyOS, and Nobara tend to offer the smoothest experience (some may require installing the Flatpak package first).
-Although the workflow is optimized for Gamescope Session, it works just as well in Big Picture Mode.

 ## Requirements